facelessuser/PyMdown/docs/user-guide/general-usage.md

 #### Get Path

-getpath(path, quoted=False)
+getpath(path)
 :

     Given a path, adjust with internal base path and relative path settings to return the desired path.
-Enable optional `quoted` parameter to return the path suitable for placing in HTML attributes.

     **Example**